tnewnum/readMeGenerator/newREADME.md

 ## 🛠️ Installation

-No Installation Required
+Must install a bunch of thinks - NEED TO COME BACK AND EDIT!!!!!!!!!!!!!!!!!!!!

 ## Usage

-Once you launch the webpage, notes populate.
-If you would like to see JavaScript working in the wild, open your Console in DEV Tools!
+UPDATE LATER!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ## 🔒 License

-This project is covered under : No License at this time!
+This project is covered under : MIT License!

 ## 🤝 Credits

-None
+LondaNH and Taliwat and Tnewnum

 ## ⚡ Test

-No Tests
+ARE WE GOING TO DO TESTS?

 ## ❓ Questions